-Rehab for drug and alcohol addiction can have longer lasting results when a person can fully relax and participate in treatment.
-Traditional counseling techniques have their rightful place in treatment for substance abuse, but so do other types of therapies.
+Rehab for drug and alcohol addiction can have longer-lasting results when a person can fully relax and participate in treatment.
+Traditional counseling techniques have their rightful place in treatment for substance use, but so do other types of therapies.
 Many addiction specialists are incorporating holistic treatment options, such as fitness and exercise therapy, to name just a couple.
 However, how can exercise benefit someone trying to overcome addiction?

 Benefits of an Exercise Therapy Program